jiawei-zhang-columbia/pdls-final/README.md

 The repo structure is rather simple.
 All the tuning and benchmarking scripts are located at the repo root.

-Scripts that start with `benchmark_` are the benchmarking scripts, and scripts that start with `tune_` are the tuning scripts. `resnet.py` and `tcnn.py` contains functions and classes for building ResNet-18 and Tiled CNN.
+Scripts that start with `benchmark_` are the benchmarking scripts, and scripts that start with `tune_` are the tuning scripts. `resnet.py` and `tcnn.py` contain functions and classes for building ResNet-18 and Tiled CNN.

 There should be a `data` folder for storing data, a `benchmark` folder fore storing benchmarking results, a `history` folder for storing tuning history, and a `runs` folder for storing the best hyperparameters.
 However, they are not